indrjo/minimal-texlive-installer/README.md

 ### TeX Live on the fly

+The instructions of the previous section might not be practical if the list of the absent packages is long.
+Here are some tools that automate that boring task.

-I have written some small scripts located in `./flytex` and both for the same purpouse: understanding and  installing packages required by a project but that are not present in your *minimal* TeX Live.
+In `./flytex` you can find some scripts, all doing the same thing: understanding and  installing packages required by a project but that are not present in your *minimal* TeX Live.

-Currently, the programs are written in different languages but do the same thing: hence choose that in the langauge you prefer.
-The programs of `./flytex` here have not an official name yet, and sometimes we will happen to refer to them all as *flytex*.
+The programs of `./flytex` have not an official name yet, and sometimes we will happen to refer to them all as *flytex*.

-It is just a tiny workaraound for the first time when some packages are likely to be absent: once you have your packages, you can go back to how you are used to work.
+These programs are rather workaraounds to enrich TeX Live as needed: as you have all the packages needed installed, you can return to how your usual workflow.
+Indeed, these programs should not be used more than they are supposed to.

 For instance, if you run